• Types

 Average Blood Glucose Levels

-Another thing life insurance companies will take into consideration is your average blood glucose level.
+Another thing life insurance companies take into consideration is your average blood glucose level.
 Known as A1c, this number is calculated as a percentage and calculates your age and other factors.
-An ideal percentage with type 1 diabetes is 7%, which means your average glucose level is 154 mg/dL.
+7% is n ideal percentage with type 1 diabetes, which means your average glucose level is 154 mg/dL.

-Your A1c is going to play a significant role in your chances of being approved for life insurance coverage.
+Your A1c plays a significant role in your chances of being approved for life insurance coverage.
 The lower your average glucose is, the better your chances of getting affordable life insurance protection.

 Insulin Intake